ckiee/ionir/README.md

      * For example, binary operations involving incompatible type operands will
      * result in a type error produced by this pass.
 Another example would be
      * verifying that return values' types are compatible with the defined return
-     * type of the function.
+     * type of its corresponding parent function.
      */
     passManager.registerPass(std::make_shared<TypeCheckerPass>());